Assisting clients in developing and maintaining

 high-quality plans for participants.

+At Multnomah Group, our focus is you, the plan sponsor.
+Our mission is to help clients develop and maintain successful retirement savings programs by providing thorough, practical solutions that meet their objectives.
+Our role is to impartially assist our clients in developing and monitoring a high-quality plan for their participants.
+We believe that successful retirement plans are the result of thoughtful plan sponsors making informed and prudent decisions about their plan.
 We help our clients prudently monitor all aspects of their plan, including investment managers, recordkeepers, and participant education service providers.
 We develop objective processes to help clients select recordkeepers and measure the work they provide to the plan and its participants.

 Multnomah Group provides plan specific fee benchmarking analysis to assist our clients in meeting the fee reasonableness standard.
 We use proprietary market pricing data to estimate the fee range specified in our analysis report.